Table of Contents (click to expand)

 The Mystery Of Earth’s Poles

-The Earth has two kinds of poles—Geographical and Magnetic.
-Geographical poles are the northernmost and southernmost points of the Earth, where the axis of rotation meets the surface.
-Every planet has geographical poles.
+The Earth has two kinds of poles: Geographic and Magnetic.
+The Geographic poles are the northernmost and southernmost points of the planet, where the axis of rotation meets the surface.
+Every planet has geographic poles, and they don’t budge.

-However, the continuously shifting magnetic field warrants a new WMM every five years.
-Basically, you can compare WMM to a normal geographical map.
-If the landmasses keep shifting, you’ll need a new map every time to determine correct locations.
-Similarly, if the WMM you’re using is obsolete, a GPS tracker might lead you to the wrong location.
+The continuously shifting magnetic field warrants a new WMM every five years.
+You can compare it to a normal geographical map: if the landmasses kept shifting, you would need a new map every time to determine correct locations.
+Similarly, if the WMM your device is using is obsolete, a GPS app might lead you in the wrong direction.

 Conclusion